 Many therapists believe in being a neutral “blank slate” for the client.
 I find being active in our sessions (I’m going to talk) provides a richer and more connective experience.
 Additionally, I will indeed use humor because it’s an incredibly effective tool in psychotherapy.
 Since I am asking you to be present and vulnerable, I, too, will be present and vulnerable when needed...

 Did you know 69% of conflicts within couples will never be resolved?
 How those unresolvable issues are managed is a marker of a successful relationship.
-I specialize in couples therapy.
+I specialize in couples therapy and have completed the Level 3 Practicum Training in Gottman Method Couples Therapy.
 You have a choice of sessions to be 50 minutes, 90 minutes or 120 minutes.
 Often couples have been waiting a long time before they decide to work with a therapist.
 Issues can be triggering and might have already become an ingrained pattern of conflict.
 It takes time to uncover these issues and I find longer sessions to be effective in being able to allow space for these issues to arrive.

 When working with families, the first step is to help everyone understand the patterns that are hindering effective communication.
 We can create new ways of communicating that will ease conflict and build trust.
 Families moving through challenging life-changing events will be able to have a safe, unconditional place to work through their frustrations and create connections with each other that can last a lifetime.